This post contains affiliate links. If you click through and make a purchase, we may receive a commission at no additional cost to you.

 Halloween was never a solitary experience and oh boy we just cannot advise you to walk the streets of Paris alone in your déguisement without an event to go to.

-For families: Most mairies and schools organize Halloween parties filled with games and candies.
-However, even in my mid-30s, I’d always choose to celebrate Halloween festivities at Disneyland Paris (with the villains), Parc Astérix (Obélix is just too cute), or Paris Zoological Park (receive 20% off if you come in costume!).
+Most mairies and schools organize Halloween parties filled with games and candies.
+However, even in my mid-30s, I’d always choose to celebrate Halloween festivities at Disneyland Paris (with the villains), Parc Astérix (Obélix is just too cute), or at the free activities held at the Paris Zoological Park.

 Lastly, Have Fun